angeldine/Shopping_solo_project/README.md

-# A Shopping Exercise in Python with Django
+# A Shopping Solo Project in Python with Django
-A Python Django driven shopping example for deliberate practice
+A Python Django driven shopping website for Furniture sales.

 **********

-Ignore this one.
-It is messy.
-Go here instead: https://github.com/scharlau/shopping_with_django
+Github Repository:

 **********